-The trade unions were consulted at the Corporate Joint Committee held earlier on 21 January 2021.
-A verbal update will be provided at the Full Council meeting on 3 February 2021.
+The trade unions were consulted at the Corporate Joint Committee held on 21 January 2021 and there are no matters to report.

 In addition, the Local Government Finance Act 1992 requires local authorities to consult representatives of business ratepayers in their area about the budget proposals for each financial year.
 The Council is seeking the views of business ratepayers by corresponding with representatives of Derbyshire and Nottinghamshire Chamber of Commerce and the Federation of Small Businesses on the Council's budget proposals.
-A verbal update will be provided at the Full Council meeting on 3 February 2021.
+A verbal update will be provided at this meeting.